ligolang/ligo/gitlab-pages/docs/tutorials/get-started/tezos-taco-shop-smart-contract.md

 type taco_shop_storage is map(nat, taco_supply);
 ```

-Next step is to update the `main` entry point to include `taco_shop_storage` as it's storage - while doing that let's set the `parameter` to `unit` as well to clear things up.
+Next step is to update the `main` entry point to include `taco_shop_storage` as its storage - while doing that let's set the `parameter` to `unit` as well to clear things up.

 **`taco-shop.ligo`**
 ```Pascal